heremaps/gluecodium/docs/franca.md

 ### Struct: JavaBuilder

-This FDEPL property controls whether a Builder patter is generated for the struct type in Java.
+This FDEPL property controls whether a Builder pattern is generated for the struct type in Java.
 Default value is `false`, i.e. by default no Builder pattern is generated.
 This property has no effect on generated code for C++ or Swift.